 - Nausea and vomiting

-After infection with HIV, you may remain relatively symptom free for years, or the disease may progress more rapidly.
+After infection with HIV, people may remain relatively symptom-free for years, or the disease may progress more rapidly.
 In this stage, the CD4 count is below 500/microliter.
 You may develop infections or chronic symptoms, including:

 - Swollen lymph nodes